ccplenty/dd-bs-benchmark/README.md

 ```
 The command above does what the previous one did but the -b flag tells the script to expect for a path to a block device instead of a directory.
 It will then write to it, starting with the first sector which means that it will overwrite the partition table and many more other sectors to a total of 134217728 sectors.

-## WARNING!
-The old scripts, `dd-ibs-benchmark.sh` and `dd-obs-benchmark.sh` are deprecated and have been superseded by `dd-bs-benchmark.sh`.
-The last commit containing the two scripts is 320e079ae7968085e7808819e5376f72638e43a3 and the tag v0.1.1.

 ## License
 This software is licensed under the MIT License (MIT Expat License).
 The full text can be found in the file LICENSE.